 I think I'd want an expert on there, if it was about a speech therapist I'd want a speech therapist there, because they'd understand what I'm talking about.
-I'd want an independent person, a man off the street, and then I don't know about the other ones Member of the public, York independent practitioner would expect to see another independent practitioner on the panel.
+I'd want an independent person, a man off the street, and then I don't know about the other ones independent practitioner would expect to see another independent practitioner on the panel.